joshuaboniface/rffmpeg/README.md

 ## Usage

+1. Install the required Python 3 dependencies: `yaml` and `subprocess`.

 1. Create the directory `/etc/rffmpeg`.

 1. Copy the `rffmpeg.yml.sampel` file to `/etc/rffmpeg/rffmpeg.yml` and edit it to suit your needs.